ppetar3333/Java-Swing-App/README.md

 # Java-Swing-App

-This is a more advanced app about taxi service.
+This is a more advanced java app about taxi service.